noiseprotocol/noise_spec/noise.md

 During a Noise handshake, when static public keys and handshake payloads are transmitted their plaintext will be mixed into a hash variable (**`h`**).
-This variable's current value will be authenticated with every handshake ciphertext, to ensure that all handshake ciphertexts are bound to all important context from earlier messages.
+This variable's current value will be authenticated with every handshake ciphertext, to ensure that all handshake ciphertexts are bound to important context from earlier messages.

 To handle `k` and its associated nonce we introduce the notion of a **`CipherState`** which contains `k` and `n` variables.

-To handle the mixing of secret and non-secret inputs into `k` and `h` during the handshake we introduce the notion of a **`SymmetricHandshakeState`** which extends a `CipherState` with an `h` variable.
+To handle the mixing of secret and non-secret inputs into `k` and `h` we introduce the notion of a **`SymmetricHandshakeState`** which extends a `CipherState` with an `h` variable.
 A `SymmetricHandshakeState` also supports "splitting" into two `CipherState` objects which are used for transport messages once the handshake is complete.

 The below sections describe the DH parameters, symmetric crypto parameters, and `CipherState` and `SymmetricHandshakeState` notions in more detail.

-3.1.
+4.1.
 DH parameters and symmetric crypto parameters
 ------------------------------------------

 Noise depends on the following **DH parameters**: